Franz Ludwig Raufft

-Franz Ludwig Raufft (1660 in Luzern – 1719 in Kassel), was a German Baroque painter.
+Franz Ludwig Raufft (5 October 1660 in Luzern – 1719 in Kassel), was a German Baroque painter.
+He was the son of the decoration painter Melchior Raufft (born 11 February 1635) or of the portrait painter Martin Raufft.

 According to Houbraken he joined the Bentvueghels with the nickname "Fondament".
 He painted historical allegories and ceiling decorations for the Landgraaf Hessenkessel.
 He lived with Goudsbloem (Christian Berentz) in Hamburg after a period in Rome.

 According to the RKD he lived in Paris, Rome, Hamburg, and the Hague before moving to Kassel.